isomerpages/gb-assist/pages/solutionrepo/solution1379.md

 ---
-title: COVID-19 Support HRM Labs Temperature Screening System Version 1.0-Package (4.3 inch screen with Visitor Management)
+title: COVID-19 Support Intelli-Temperature Attendance System Version 1.0.3-Package C (On-Premise - 3 units)
 permalink: /productivity-solutions-grant/solutionrepo/solution1379
 ---

 #### Description

-HRM Labs Temperature Screening System is a contactless temperature screening solution integrated with an automatic attendance system for employees, students and visitors.
-When a person with fever is detected, the entry will be denied and real-time notifications will be sent.
-The system is equipped with smart facial recognition that also works with face mask on.
+Intelli-Temperature Attendance System is a solution that combines non-contact temperature screening, facial recogntion and face mask detection.
+The solution can optionally be integrated with a door access system (Integration is not within scope).
+It also integrates with SafeEntry for companies to automatically submit "check-ins" for their employees upon going to work.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_HRMLabs_Temp_Screening_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Anewtech_Systems_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria